-As long as all the factors are in place (i.e., finances, friends and family, a safe home environment, etc.) then staying at home until your last day is preferable to the majority of seniors.
+As long as all the factors are in place (i.e., good health, finances, friends and family, a safe home environment, etc.) then staying at home until your last day is preferable to the majority of seniors.

 Why Do Seniors Want To Age In Place?

-Factors such as staying close to family and friends, they are comfortable in their current home, cost of moving is excessive and cost of an assisted living facility or nursing facility are good reasons why staying in the family home is an excellent option.
+Factors such as staying close to family and friends, being comfortable in their current home, the high cost of moving and the cost / monthly fees of an assisted living facility or nursing facility are good reasons why staying in the family home is an excellent option.

 As I said earlier, change is very difficult for older adults.

-A study published… (in 2016) in the journal Neuron has described, for the first time, how activity in a key brain circuit that allows mammals to adapt to change fades with age….He (Dr. Bertran-Gonzalez) said evidence shows that, on average, younger people find it easier than older people to cope with such change by finding new ways of acting to achieve goals. – abc.net.au
+A study published… (in 2016) in the journal Neuron has described, for the first time, how activity in a key brain circuit that allows mammals to adapt to change fades with age….He (Dr. Bertran-Gonzalez) said evidence shows that, on average, younger people find it easier than older people to cope with such change by finding new ways of acting to achieve goals.abc.net.au

 This study does go on to say that avoiding these types of challenges is not healthy.
 Seniors can become apathetic and as a result, they simply stop accepting challenges in their life.